opf/openproject/docs/user-guide/projects/project-lists/README.md

 **Active projects** - returns all projects that are active, of which you are a member or have the right to see.

+**Favorite projects** - returns all projects that you marked as favorite.

 **My projects** - returns all active projects that you are a member of.

 **Archived projects** - returns all projects that are not active, of which you were a member or have the right to see.

-**My private project lists** - shows all the project filters that you have customized and saved.
+**My private project lists** - shows all the project lists that you have customized and saved.

 **Project status** - includes projects filters based on a project status.